lluppesms/bicep.container.registry/readme.md

 ```

-### 3.2b: Automatically Publish Bicep Files into the Container Registry
+#### 3.2b: Automated Publish

 Alternatively, you can set up a pipeline that will push automatically publish any bicep file changes to the container registry whenever they are committed to the Bicep folder.

-The [publish-bicep-modules-to-registry.yml](./azdo/pipelines/publish-bicep-modules-to-registry.yml) set up to do exactly that using a PowerShell script.
+The [publish-bicep-modules-to-registry.yml](./azdo/pipelines/publish-bicep-modules-to-registry.yml) is set up to do exactly that using a [PowerShell script](./azdo/pipelines/templates/template-publish-bicep.yml).
 Once it's set up, it will trigger whenever you check code into the main branch of your repository.
 The pipeline needs two variables defined when you register it: registryName and serviceConnectionName.

-This pipeline also optionally uses the [Microsoft Secure DevOps Scan](https://marketplace.visualstudio.com/items?itemName=ms-securitydevops.microsoft-security-devops-azdevops) extension, which must be installed in your Azure DevOps Organization before running the pipeline.
+This pipeline also optionally employs the [Microsoft Secure DevOps Scan](https://marketplace.visualstudio.com/items?itemName=ms-securitydevops.microsoft-security-devops-azdevops) extension, which must be installed in your Azure DevOps Organization before running the pipeline.
 This extension will scan the Bicep code for security vulnerabilities and provide a report.

 ---